 “I think seven.”
 He threw down the picture with the others.
-He pulled another of the bundle with the tips of his fingers.
+He pulled another from the pile with the tips of his fingers.
 He looked like a player choosing from their deck.
 “And this one?
 I would say ten or twelve, but it’s hard to guess.
 I can’t see her face.
 It’s a bloody mess.”

 “Lis... listen” Hua Bin worked hard to prevent his voice from shaking.
 “I’m rich.
 Awfully rich.”

-“I wouldn’t touch your money, nor with a ten-foot pole.”
+“I wouldn’t touch your money, not even with a ten-foot pole.”

 Suddenly, there was light in the mind of the gangster.